inverse-inc/packetfence-dhcp-forwarder/README.md

 Installer:
 * 1.0: Initial release
 * 1.1: Default "Filter" UDP port changed from 68 to 67, to make sure relays are also catched.
+* 1.2: Configurator changed to not depend on english literals at installation